 Cholestasis of pregnancy can increase the risk of the following:

-If itching is intense, a drug called ursodeoxycholic acid, taken by mouth, may be prescribed.
+For intense itching, a drug called ursodeoxycholic acid, taken by mouth, may be prescribed.

-The disorder usually resolves after delivery but tends to recur in subsequent pregnancies or with use of oral contraceptives.
+Cholestasis of pregnancy usually resolves after delivery but tends to recur in subsequent pregnancies or with use of oral contraceptives.

 This rare disorder can develop toward the end of pregnancy.
 The cause is unknown.